jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 </p>

-In general, there are three ways to customize configuration, even in the context of SBDG’s auto-configuration:
+In general, there are three ways to customize configuration, even in the context of [spring-boot-gemfire-name]’s auto-configuration:

 - Using
   [annotations](https://docs.spring.io/spring-boot-data-geode-build/current/api/org/springframework/geode/config/annotation/package-summary.html)
-  provided by SBDG for common and popular concerns (such as naming client or peer members with the `@UseMemberName` annotation or enabling durable clients with the `@EnableDurableClient` annotation).
+  provided by [spring-boot-gemfire-name] for common and popular concerns (such as naming client or peer members with the `@UseMemberName` annotation or enabling durable clients with the `@EnableDurableClient` annotation).